flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Banker Pair: This bet wins if the Banker's first two cards create a pair.
 The payout for Banker Pair is also typically around 11:1.

 Question: In Baccarat, What is Drawing?
+Q: In baccarat, when is the third card dealt?
 Answer: In Baccarat, "drawing" refers to the process of dealing additional cards to either the Player or the Banker according to specific rules.
 The drawing of cards is determined by the initial two-card total of the Player and, if necessary, by additional rules applied to the Banker's hand.
 In specific situations, the player (also known as 'player' or 'punto') and the banker (also known as 'bank' or 'banco') may be required to draw a third card in Baccarat.
 These rules are based on the total value of the first two cards dealt to the player and banker.
 The specific rules are as follows:
 If the player's hand totals 0, 1, 2, 3, 4 or 5 a third card is automatically drawn for the players hand unless the banker's hand consists of a natural 8 or natural 9.